 HOW THE LESSONS ARE ARRANGED

-Lessons are of 3 hours duration on a very small 1:1 or 1:2 ratio for maximum instructor input with powerboat support to help to save time getting back upwind during the early stages.
+Lessons are 3 hours duration on a very small 1:2 ratio for maximum instructor input with powerboat support to help to save time getting back upwind during the early stages.
 Each session starts with a short introduction to kit and technique before heading out onto the water.
-Please note that tow-foiling is not done at QM as a light-wind option.
+Please note that tow-foiling and e-foiling are not done at QM as light-wind options.
 Sessions booked are subject to terms and conditions and will only be confirmed to run when enough wind is forecast.

 Participants should provide their own wetsuit and suitable watersports shoes.
 4/3mm wetsuits may be able to be supplied on request yet these are suitable for Spring, Summer and Autumn.
 6/5mm winter wetsuits are recommended in colder weather.
-Buoyancy aids and helmets are compulsory for all winging lessons and are provided.
+Helmets and impact jackets with 50N of buoyancy are compulsory for all winging lessons and are provided.